-As an alternative to the HCOC Exemption Criteria above, HCOC criteria is considered mitigated if the project meets one of the following conditions, as indicated:

-- a.
-Additional LID BMPS are implemented onsite or offsite to mitigate potential erosion or habitat impacts as a result of HCOCs.
-This can be conducted by an evaluation of site-specific conditions utilizing accepted professional methodologies published by entities such as the California Stormwater Quality Association (CASQA), the Southern California Coastal Water Research Project (SCCRWP), or other Co-Permittee approved methodologies for site-specific HCOC analysis. - b.
-The project is developed consistent with an approved Watershed Action Plan that addresses HCOC in Receiving Waters. - c.
+an be aturally erosion resistant feature) that will receive runoff from the project are engineered and regularly maintained to ensure design flow capacity; no sensitive stream habitat areas will enact adversely affected; or are not identified on the Co-Permittees Hydromodification ensitivity Maps.
+Does the project qualify for this HCOC Exemption?
+If Yes, HCOC criteria do not apply and note below which adequate sump applies to this HCOC qualifier: OC Mitigation Iternative to the HCOC Exemption Criteria above, HCOC criteria is considered mitigated if the meets one of the following conditions, as indicated: Additional LID BMPS are implemented onsite or offsite to mitigate potential erosion or habitat impacts as a result of HCOCs.
+This can be conducted by an evaluation of site-specific conditions utilizing accepted professional methodologies published by entities such as the California Stormwater Quality Association (CASQA), the Southern California Coastal Water Research Project (SCCRWP), or other Co-Permittee approved methodologies for site-specific HCOC analysis.
+The project is developed consistent with an approved Watershed Action Plan that addresses HCOC in Receiving Waters.
 Mimicking the pre-development hydrograph with the post-development hydrograph, for a 2-year return frequency storm.
 Generally, the hydrologic conditions of concern are not significant, if the post-development hydrograph is no more than 10% greater than pre-development hydrograph.
-In cases where excess volume cannot be infiltrated or captured and reused, discharge from the site must be limited to a flow rate no greater than 110% of the pre-development 2-year peak flow. - d.
+In cases where excess volume cannot be infiltrated or captured and reused, discharge from the site must be limited to a flow rate no greater than 110% of the pre-development 2-year peak flow. □ d.
 None of the above.

-All pertinent documentation used in analysis of the items a, b or c can be found in Appendix 7.
+All perti nent documentation used in analysis of the items a, b or c can be found in Appendix 7.